Marquess of Del Bosque

 Marquess of Del Bosque (Marqués de Del Bosque) is a hereditary title in the Spanish nobility.
-The marquessate was bestowed by King Juan Carlos upon Vicente del Bosque, by Royal Decree 135/2011, on 3 February 2011 in recognition of his "great dedication to Spanish sport and the contribution of don Vicente del Bosque González to the promotion of sporting values".
+The marquessate was bestowed by King Juan Carlos I upon Vicente del Bosque to honor his contribution to Spanish sport.
 Del Bosque led Spain to their first ever World Cup title at the 2010 competition in South Africa.

 His style of address is: Ilustrísimo Señor Marqués de Del Bosque ("The Most Illustrious The Marquess of Del Bosque").

+Creation

+On 4 February 2011, the Official State Gazette published the following decree: